ZhenyuPU/ZhenyuPU.github.io/README.md

     ```
 1. Run `bundle install` to install ruby dependencies.
 If you get errors, delete Gemfile.lock and try again.
 1. Run `jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.
+1. But now for my machine, I need to use `bundle exec jekyll serve -l -H localhost` to replace the original one to generate the HTML.
+There are some packet version problems so I have to do that.
+And it cannot support automative update for the local website due to the Windows version.
+IIf it does not work, please upgrade Bash on Windows or run Jekyll with `--no-watch`.

 If you are running on Linux it may be necessary to install some additional dependencies prior to being able to run locally: `sudo apt install build-essential gcc make`